wellplayed/ulol/README.md

 Any person found to have engaged in or attempted to engage in any act that NACC believes, in its sole and absolute discretion, constitutes unfair play, will be subject to penalty.
 The nature and extent of the penalties imposed due to such acts shall be in the sole and absolute discretion of the NACC.

 ## 7.5 Penalties
-Upon discovery of any Team Member committing any violations of the rules listed above, the NACC may, without limitation of its authority under Section 9.4, issue the following penalties:
+Upon discovery of any Team Member committing any violations of the rules listed above, the NACC may, without limitation of its, issue the following penalties:

  - **7.5.1** Verbal Warning
  - **7.5.2** Loss of Side Selection for Current or Future Game